-- We will build a partnership approach to online safety and will support parents/carers to become aware of and alert to the potential online benefits and risks for children by: - providing information on our school website and through Class Dojo and newsletters, offering specific online safety events for parents/carers or highlighting online safety at existing events. - Share which filtering and monitoring systems are in place with parents/carers and children. - Share what you are asking children to do online including which sites they might access.
+• We will build a partnership approach to online safety and will support parents / carers to become aware of and alert to the potential online benefits and risks for children by:

+- providing information on our school website and through existing communication channels, highlighting online safety at existing events. - $\circ~$ share which filtering and monitoring systems are in place with parents/carers and children. - sharing what we are asking children to do online including which sites they might access.